Klyra-project/Klyra/CONTRIBUTING.md

 ## Running Locally

-You can use Docker and docker-compose to test klyra locally during development.
+You can use Docker and docker-compose to test Klyra locally during development.
 See the [Docker install](https://docs.docker.com/get-docker/) and [docker-compose install](https://docs.docker.com/compose/install/) instructions if you do not have them installed already.

 > Note for Windows: The current [Makefile](https://github.com/klyra-hq/klyra/blob/main/Makefile) does not work on Windows systems by itself - if you want to build the local environment on Windows you could use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
 Additional Windows considerations are listed at the bottom of this page.
 > Note for Linux: When building on Linux systems, if the error unknown flag: --build-arg is received, install the docker-buildx package using the package management tool for your particular system.

-Clone the klyra repository (or your fork):
+Clone the Klyra repository (or your fork):

 ```bash
 git clone git@github.com:klyra-hq/klyra.git